-- 1. Gather background biophysical information for the subject property and adjacent lands (~ 120 m from subject property boundaries) to become familiar with existing mapping of natural heritage features and occurrences of species of conservation interest prior to the site investigation. - 2.
-Conduct site investigations to field-verify the presence or absence of natural heritage features and/or habitat for species of conservation interest identified during background information gathering, and to identify any additional significant features (where present). - 3.
-Determine the potential for negative impacts associated with implementation of the proposed development and provide recommendations on how identified negative impacts can be mitigated via avoidance, minimization, and/or compensation measures (as necessary). - 4.
-Determine whether the proposed application addresses applicable municipal, provincial, and federal environmental policies.
+- 1. Identifying a study area in which to focus assessment efforts. - 2.
+Gathering and reviewing background biophysical information for the study area, including existing natural feature mapping and records for species of conservation interest that are relevant to the study area. - 3.
+Conducting a site investigation and targeted survey methods (where appropriate), as well as consulting with relevant agencies, to field-verify the presence or absence of relevant features, e.g., woodlands, wetlands, habitat for endangered or threatened species, etc. - 4.
+Determining the potential for negative impacts associated with implementation of the proposed development and ways that these negative impacts can be mitigated via avoidance, minimization, and/or compensation measures (as required). - 5.
+Determining whether the proposed application addresses applicable municipal, provincial, and federal environmental policies.